-Businesses of every size in every field use influencers (someone with the ability to persuade potential buyers because of their status, knowledge, etc.) to market their products and services.
-There are many ways influencers use social media for profit.
-You can make money from sponsored social media posts, digital products (e.g. downloadable workout programs, meal plans, etc.), podcasting, affiliate marketing, etc.
+There are many ways influencers (someone with the ability to persuade potential buyers because of their status, knowledge, brand, etc.) use social media to make income.
+You can make money from sponsored social media posts, digital products (e.g. downloadable workout programs, meal plans, etc.), podcasts, affiliate marketing, etc. But do you know how this income is taxed?
+We cover the basics for you.

 Do social media influencers have to pay taxes?